-The application page limit does not include the Budget, narrative portion of the Evaluation Plan, the Logic Model, performance measures, or the supplementary materials, if applicable.
-However, the Logic Model may not exceed three pages when printed with the application from the "Review" tab in eGrants.
-Note the length of a document in word processing may be different than the eGrants printout.
+The application page limit does not include the Budget, Budget Narrative, Evaluation Plan narrative, the Logic Model, performance measures, or the additional documents, if applicable.
+The length of a document in word processing may be different than the eGrants printout.
 Reviewers will not consider material that is over the page limits in the printed report.

-The page limit for the Continuation Changes field is six pages, as the pages print out from eGrants.
+The page limit for the Continuation Changes Narrative fields is six pages, as printed from eGrants.